khaledjalloul/taser/README.md

     - publisher to publish dq
 - controller class uses arm class without ros
   - can the same be done with path planner and mpc?

+main loop in sm using switch case
+-> state is started by running execute
+->